- Retired former educator

 - Wichita Public School At-Large Board Member for 8 years (3 years as president and 1 year as vice president), Board Member Pando Initiative (formerly Communities in Schools)

 - Volunteer: Teach for Life, Assistance League (Operation School Bell), Read to Succeed (starting Fall, 2019, Read to a 2nd grader weekly)

 Personal Information: Widow, 3 grown married sons (who all graduated from WPS) and 9 grandchildren (4 are currently attending WPS)

-What specific issue facing Wichita Public Schools do you think deserves your immediate attention and how to you plan to address it?
+What specific USD 259 issue deserves your immediate attention and how do you plan to address it?

 What do you think is the largest obstacle to student success/graduation and how do you plan to address it?

 Wichita Public Schools is a large (50,000+ students), urban (76% poverty), diverse (121 languages are spoken in the homes) school district.
 This is a bonus for our students because the district reflects the world in which students will live and work.
 But it also makes our jobs harder.
 We must intentionally build supports that will help every student.

 To increase the graduation rate, a learning center was established in every high school.
 There was a new learning center started at Towne East Mall and Lewis Academy expanded their programs.
 These changes resulted in the highest number of students graduating last spring since 1976.